telerik/maui-docs/controls/datagrid/filtering.md

 ### DateTime Filter Descriptor

-The DateTimeFilterDescriptor is a Descriptor which filters by property of System.DateTime data type.
+The `DateTimeFilterDescriptor` is a descriptor which filters by properties of the `System.DateTime` data type.

 It exposes the following properties:

-* `PropertyName`: Gets or sets the name of the property that is used to retrieve the value to filter by.
+* `PropertyName`&mdash;Gets or sets the name of the property that is used to retrieve the filter value.
-* `Value`: Gets or sets the value used in the comparisons.
+* `Value`&mdash;Gets or sets the value used in the comparisons.
 This is the right operand of the comparison.
-* `Operator`: Gets or sets the NumericalOperator value that defines the boolean logic behind the left and right operand comparison.
+* `Operator`&mdash;Gets or sets the `NumericalOperator` value that defines the boolean logic behind the left and right operand comparison.

 <snippet id='datagrid-datetimefilterdescriptor-xaml'/>
 ```XAML